 We invite the university community — especially other undergraduate students — to attend the in-person exhibitions to hear from student researchers and ask questions about their projects and experiences.
 Come talk with students about the projects they've pursued and what they've learned through their engagement with research and creative activity.
 We hope you will engage with the Online Exhibition as well by viewing the students' posters and brief videos.
 Full details about these engagement opportunities will be posted below once event details are finalized.

-We thank students, faculty mentors, and staff colleagues for their support of the hybrid Frontiers exhibition.
-We are excited to have this opportunity to celebrate students’ ideas, questions, explorations, discoveries, and creations both online and on campus.
+We thank students, faculty mentors, and staff colleagues for their support of the Frontiers exhibitions.
+We are excited to have this opportunity to celebrate students’ ideas, questions, explorations, discoveries, and creations.

 Information for presenters at Storrs